 More Places to Enjoy Fall Colors in Marquette Michigan

-Here are some more of our favorite places to see fall colors in Marquette Michigan, including an interactive map to help you plan your fall foliage tour in Marquette County!
+Here are some more of our favorite places and hikes to see fall colors in Marquette Michigan, including an interactive map to help you plan your fall foliage tour in Marquette County!

 Yellow Dog Falls

 The Yellow Dog Creek waterfall cascades down a steep hillside on its way to the shores of Echo Lake.
 The falls are named after an early settler who was killed during a skirmish between Native Americans and settlers near what would become Marquette.